Filip-Krstic/EchoSync/README.md

-# Real-Time Slovenian Speech Translator
+# EchoSync A Real-Time Slovenian Lecture Translator

 This project provides a real-time speech translation system designed to support multilingual communication in academic settings.
 It captures spoken Slovenian, transcribes it using Google’s speech recognition, and translates it instantly into English or Serbian.
 A built-in graphical interface allows users to monitor translations live and export transcripts for later use.